 Submitted by Claudette Lagasse, Killingworth Historical Society.

-Editor’s Note: This is the second of a series about the Historic Women of Killingworth.
+Editor’s Note: This is the third in a series about the Historic Women of Killingworth.
 In 2001 Sandy Smith proposed making small replicas of Historical Killingworth Women.
 Each doll was sold for $15 as a fundraiser for the Historical Society.
 Five dolls were made, one for each year 2001-2005.
 The first article can be found HERE.
-Below is the information that was included with the Jerusha Benton Parmelee doll.
+The second article can be found HERE.
+Below is the information that was included with the Harriet E. Warrel doll.